Non-classifiability of Ergodic Flows up to Time Change: Preliminaries

-A \emph{branch} through $\mathcal{T}$ is a function $f$ into $\mathcal{T}$ with domain either some $\{0,\dots,n-1\}$ or $\mathbb{N}$ itself such that $lh(f(s)) = s$, and if $s+1$ is in the domain of $f$, then $f(s + 1)$ is an immediate successor of $f(s)$.
+\begin{defn} A \emph{branch} through a tree $\mathcal{T}$ is a function $f$ into $\mathcal{T}$ with domain either some $\{0,\dots,n-1\}$ or $\mathbb{N}$ itself such that $lh(f(s)) = s$, and if $s+1$ is in the domain of $f$, then $f(s + 1)$ is an immediate successor of $f(s)$.
 If a tree has an infinite branch (that is, the $f$ above can be taken with domain $\mathbb{N}$), it is called \emph{ill-founded}.
-If it does not have an infinite branch, it is called \emph{well-founded}.
+If it does not have an infinite branch, it is called \emph{well-founded}. \end{defn}